Frequently Asked Questions for the Community Air Screen Program

 How many applications will be selected?

-Anywhere from 12 to 18 applicants will be selected for this program.
-A total number of sixty (60) air samples will be analyzed statewide.
+Anywhere from 11 to 15 applicants will be selected for this program.

 Will this program allow more than one sample to be taken in the community?

 Yes, depending on the situation.
-A community may ask for up to 5 samples in order to sample different times of day and different spots around the neighborhood.
+A community may ask for up to 4 samples in order to sample different times of day or different spots around the neighborhood.

 Is there a cost involved?